 Engineering

-Program advisors: Matthew Stoneking and Margaret Koker
+Program advisors: Matthew Stoneking (Fall) and Margaret Koker (Winter and Spring)

-Students wishing to combine a liberal arts program with professional training in engineering or computer science may want to choose the 3-2 program in engineering, which involves three years of study at Lawrence University and two years of study at an engineering school.
-Lawrence has formal affiliations with Columbia University (New York, New York), Rensselaer Polytechnic Institute (Troy, New York), and Washington University (St. Louis, Missouri), but students may transfer to any accredited engineering school with the agreement of the chosen institution.
-Upon satisfactory completion of the five-year program, these students will receive the Bachelor of Arts degree from Lawrence as well as a Bachelor of Engineering degree from the professional school they have attended.
-To prepare for the transfer to an engineering school, students must include among their courses basic mathematics (normally MATH 140, 155, 200, and a tutorial in differential equations), computer science (CMSC 150), introductory chemistry (CHEM 115 and 116), introductory physics with calculus (PHYS 141 and 151), and six courses (36 units) in humanities and social sciences.
-Many of these courses also will figure in the student’s major at Lawrence.
-Because specific requirements vary slightly among the engineering schools, students contemplating the 3-2 program should consult early with the program advisor.
+Students wishing to combine a liberal arts education with engineering may want to choose a dual degree program in engineering, which typically involves three years of study at Lawrence University and two years of study at an affiliated engineering school.
+Lawrence has formal affiliations with Columbia University (New York, New York), Rensselaer Polytechnic Institute (Troy, New York), and Washington University (St. Louis, Missouri).
+Upon satisfactory completion of the five-year program, eligible students will receive the Bachelor of Arts degree from Lawrence as well as a Bachelor of Science in Engineering degree from the engineering school they have attended.
+To prepare for admission to one of Lawrence’s engineering school partners, students must take the following courses at Lawrence at minimum:

-Forestry and environmental studies
+Forestry and environmental management

 Program advisor: Bart De Stasio

-The college offers a cooperative program with Duke University in the areas of environmental science and forestry.
+The college offers a cooperative 3-2 program with Duke University in the areas of environmental management and forestry.
 Upon satisfactory completion of this five-year program, spending three years at Lawrence and two at Duke’s School of the Environment, the student will receive the B.A. degree from Lawrence and the professional degree Master of Forestry or Master of Environmental Management from Duke.

 Some students may prefer to complete the bachelor’s degree before undertaking graduate study at Duke.
 The master’s degree requirements for these students are the same as those for students entering after the junior year, but the 48-unit requirements may be reduced for relevant, already completed undergraduate work of satisfactory quality.
 All credit reductions are determined individually and consider both the student’s educational background and objectives.